The Arctic is crucial to regulating the world’s climate and sustaining life on earth.

 - Carlos López de la Osa

-- Erin Vera
+- Erin Vera, climate campaigner

 - Richard Hebditch